About Pack 99

 Dues and Initial Purchases

-The cost to join Cub Scouts includes annual dues+insurance to the national BSA of $3.00 per month plus $15 per year for the Pack.
+The cost to join Cub Scouts includes annual dues+insurance to the national BSA of $36 per year plus $16 per year for the Pack.
 These local dues subsidize all adventure awards and rank patches, which are provided to the Scouts at no additional cost.
+An optional annual subscription to Scout’s Life magazine is $12.

-A new Scout joining at the beginning of the school year in September will pay $11 to cover the national dues prorated from September through December 2018 with an optional additional subscription to Boy’s Life Magazine.
-The full annual dues for national and the Pack will be paid by the end of the current calendar year and will cover the upcoming January through December 2019.
+A new Scout joining at the beginning of the school year in September will pay $12 to cover the national dues+insurance prorated from September through December 2019 with an optional additional $4 subscription to Scout’s Life Magazine.
+The full annual dues for national and the Pack will be paid by the end of the current calendar year and will cover the upcoming January through December 2020.

 The uniform is an important aspect of developing as a Scout, so this must be purchased soon after joining Cub Scouts.
 There are many optional elements that may be purchased and the following is an outline of the basic costs (Lion Den through Webelos):